learning-layers/Attacher/README.md

 How Does it Work
 ================
-1. Adds a MetaBox to Post edit view that allows user to switch between two tagclouds.
+1. Adds a MetaBox to Post edit view that allows user to switch between two tag clouds.
 The default one consists of all user tags and the other one consists of all tags user within the system (excludes private tags by other users).
 2. Clicking on a tag will search the system for resources and show them in two lists.
 The first one will hold all the resources created by the user and the